dchae/webreader/ROADMAP.md

 ### Core Functionality

+- [x] Adding to favorites should show a flash message
+- [x] Favorite button should update immediately then revert with message if Ajax request fails
 - [x] Users can sign-up and sign-in
 - [x] EPUBs can be uploaded and stored
 - [x] EPUBs can be viewed with full reader controls